How to care for Orchids

 Air Circulation & Humidity

 Orchids prefer humid climates and atmospheres.
 Place the pot on a tray or saucer filled with gravel and water.
 Remember to keep the saucer topped up with water, but not so it is in contact with the base of the pot.
 Humidity can also be increased by misting your orchid with water from a spray bottle or a product such as Miracle-Gro® Orchid Mist.

-The health of your orchid can be hugely improved by simply ensuring your maintain a good air circulation in the room.
-A well air circulated room can also aid any pest of fungal infection your orchid may contract.
+The health of your orchid can be hugely improved by simply ensuring you maintain the good air circulation in the room.
+A well air-circulated room can also aid any pest of fungal infection your orchid may contract.

 In the summer months try to keep windows open to allow gentle sunlight to reach your orchid(s), encourage a bust of crisp carbon dioxide, and promote water evaporation.

 Orchids are not grown in ordinary compost.
 They need an open structure, mainly consisting of bark with added peat.
 This will help hold the orchids upright, without allowing the roots to become too damp, which can cause root rot.

 Orchids don't need a lot of water in the compost and prefer to be kept on the dry side.
 Never leave an orchid sitting in water, this is the easiest way to kill it.
 Water should run through the pot and drain away.
 If you choose to water by submersing the pot, make sure the plant fully drains before returning it to its growing position.

 For best results check the label for the plant’s water requirements and act accordingly.
 Aim to ensure that the plant is evenly moist at all times and not wet.
 A general guideline is to water your orchids every five to twelve days depending on species.